Kendall Skyline Road

 More about this marker.
 Brass Plaque on Basalt Rock at the intersection of Forest Road 4620 and the Kendall Skyline Road

 Credits.
-This page was last revised on January 29, 2018.
-This page originally submitted on January 28, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 65 times since then.
-Photo 1. submitted on January 28, 2018, by Martin Schrattenholzer of Renton, Washington. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on May 3, 2019.
+It was originally submitted on January 28, 2018, by Martin Schrattenholzer of Renton, Washington.
+This page has been viewed 123 times since then and 14 times this year.
+Photos: 1. submitted on January 28, 2018, by Martin Schrattenholzer of Renton, Washington.
+2. submitted on May 2, 2019, by Greg S Pulliam of Yakima, Washington. • Andrew Ruppenstein was the editor who published this page.